Skip to article frontmatterSkip to article content

 so the drift term is proportional to a force.
 This is why Langevin dynamics is such a natural meeting point between statistical physics and modern generative modeling.

-Try first: before running the class below, identify the drift and diffusion coefficients from the Langevin equation.
+Try first: before running the next code cell, identify the drift and diffusion coefficients from the Langevin equation.

 Comparing